Marlan B. Wilbanks – Senior Partner

 The successful results obtained for Marlan’s clients in this field have been the subject of many national newspaper articles and television reports.
 The coverage of Marlan’s cases has been provided by diverse media sources such as the Wall Street Journal, Washington Post, New York Times, Atlanta Business Chronicle, Atlanta Journal, CNN, NBC, ABC, Fox News, Atlanta network television affiliates and numerous legal periodicals.
 A sampling of these articles is available for your review through this website.
 He and his firm were recognized in Washington, D.C., at the 14th Annual Taxpayers Against Fraud Awards Dinner as being the 2013-2014 Whistleblower Lawyers of the Year.

 Marlan is frequently asked to speak at seminars and conferences of lawyers about this highly specialized practice area and its many mine fields.
 A list of some of his lectures and speaking engagements over the last year are posted on this website under “Appearances.”
 He has participated in seminars and conferences dealing with recent developments in qui tam litigation at sites across the country.
 He has regularly conducts presentations on whistleblower actions.
 These seminars are held for lawyers who do not specialize in health care law and also for lawyers who exclusively specialize in False Claims Act cases.
 He has assisted in the preparation of litigation seminars organized by the Georgia Trial Lawyers Association and numerous other trial organizations.
-He has taught and participated in law school seminars, which involve matters as diverse as expert witness preparation, case analysis, and successful trial techniques.
+He has regularly taught and participated in law school seminars, which involve matters as diverse as expert witness preparation, case analysis, and successful trial techniques.

 Marlan’s success in obtaining recoveries for his qui tam clients is a matter of record.
 Some recent cases are discussed on this website.
 His clients have achieved very substantial recoveries and large amounts of money have been returned to the United States and state taxpayers as a result of whistleblower cases filed by Marlan on behalf of his clients.
 The types of whistleblowers that he has represented through the years have been very diverse.
 He has successfully represented individuals who are located within the upper echelons of national hospital chains and management companies.
 He has represented educators and administrators who witnessed grant fraud and abuse on a large scale.
 He has represented physician specialists who have protested illegal coding and billing practices at hospitals.
 He has represented doctors and administrators who have observed and fought against the overpayment of physicians which was specifically designed to enhance illegal referrals to the hospitals paying the excessive salaries.
 He regularly represents billers, coders and healthcare providers who believe that they have knowledge of the overcharging, upcoding or excessive billing of Medicare and Medicaid.